ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/abiotic/overview.md

 ## Preparing the input data for the abiotic models

 The first thing you should do before you start preparing your input data is read [these important notes about climate data pre-processing](./notes_preprocessing.md).
+After that you should look at the guides for pre-processing [elevation data](./elevation_data_guide.md) and climate data.